GB Group (UK): Company Name

-Customers

-GBG works with 20,000 clients in 79 countries, ranging from US e-commerce giants, to banks in Asia, and European household brands.
-GBG supports smaller businesses and disruptive start-ups as well.
-Many use GBG's products to help make their businesses more efficient.

-Employees

-GBG has 1,200 employees across 20 countries and measures its performance by Q12 Gallup Polling employee engagement.
-GBG has an employee engagement score of 81 percent and Glassdoor rating of 4.3.

 Acquisitions and Divestitures

-The rationale for GBG's acquisition strategy is that it can be a more efficient way to gain access to new clients, datasets, and capabilities and, to expand into new markets.
-The earnings impact of the acquisitions, the new datasets, customers and expanded geographical presence are key drivers of GBG's growth.

 In 2015, GBG acquired Loqate, a specialist in global addressing technology.
 Loqate provided GBG with a base in Silicon Valley for US-focused operations.
 GBG had previously held an investment stake of 26% in Loqate.
-The acquisition valued Loqate at 20 million USD.
+The acquisition valued Loqate at US$20 million.

 In 2016, GBG acquired IDscan Biometrics Ltd, a provider of software that authenticates documents including passports, visas, ID cards, driving licenses, utility bills and work permits.
 IDscan also provides facial recognition software to check that those documents are not stolen.
-GBG paid 60 million USD.
+GBG paid US$60 million.

-In 2017, GBG acquired PCA Predict, a leading provider of UK and international address validation services for 100 million USD.
+In 2017, GBG acquired PCA Predict, a leading provider of UK and international address validation services for US$100 million.

 In 2018, GBG acquired Verifeyed, a Czech company focused on detecting whether an image has been digitally tampered with.
 Transaction details were not disclosed.

-In 2018, GBG also acquired Vix Verify, an Australian company focused on identity verification and address validation for 38 million USD.
+In 2018, GBG also acquired Vix Verify, an Australian company focused on identity verification and address validation for US$38 million.

-In 2019, GBG acquired IDology, a US identity verification company for 300 million USD.
+In 2019, GBG acquired IDology, a US identity verification company for US$300 million.

 In 2020, GBG invested 7m USD in CredoLab, a Singapore headquartered credit scoring company.

-In 2020, GBG acquired HooYu Investigate, a UK identity verification vendor for 5 million USD.
+In 2020, GBG acquired HooYu Investigate, a UK identity verification vendor for US$5 million.

 In 2021, GBG sold its Marketing Services division, representing 2% of Group revenues for an undisclosed amount.

-In 2021, GBG acquired Acuant, a US identity verification and identity fraud prevention company for 736 million USD.
+In 2021, GBG acquired Acuant, a US identity verification and identity fraud prevention company for US$736 million.